minimuutti/minimuutti.github.io/en/blog/_posts/2017-01-27-dog-body-language-tail-dogs-state-of-mind.md

 ![](https://dl.dropboxusercontent.com/sh/ea1wtnz7z734o12/AADc4gSVwUWmBx8AnRlkxSrja/blogi/hannat2.jpg)

 Dogs move their tails up and down.
 Or in fact it's adrenaline that moves the tail in general.
-When the tail moves upwards it can be a sign of self confidence, asserting a leading position, aggression, agitation, excitement or it can be a warning to stay away.
+When the tail moves upwards it can be a sign of alertness, self confidence, asserting a leading position, aggression, agitation, excitement or it can be a warning to stay away.

 If the tail is vertical and stiff, the dog is very agitated and he might be aggressive as well.
 If a dog moves a vertical tail stiffly and very slowly it's like he's holding a red flag saiyng Stay away.
 When a vertical tail moves so quickly it seems to be shivering the dog is very agitated and must not be approached.